onecompiler/tutorials/perl/variables/variables.md

 ```
 ### Check result [here](https://onecompiler.com/perl/3vnmn3yty)

-You might expect the output as `I love mango` but you might be surprised to see the output as `I love`.
+You might expect the output as `I love mango` but you might be surprised to see the output as `I love` without throwing any error.
 This is because `fruit` and `fruits` are two different variables and `fruits` is not assigned with any value.
-To avoid these king of mistakes while programming, Perl provides a pragma called strict which requires you to declare variable explicitly before using the variable is used. `my` is used to declare variables when you use `strict`.
+To avoid these king of mistakes while programming, Perl provides a pragma called `strict` which requires you to declare variable explicitly before using the variable is used. `my` is used to declare variables when you use `strict`.

 The above example when you use `strict`